Lane Cove National Park Riverside Loop Walk

 How to Get There

-Since this is a loop walk, you can start from multiple locations.
+Because this is a circuit walk, you can start from multiple locations.

-A good location to park your car and start this walking track is the Koonjeree Picnic Area in the eastern section of Lane Cove National Park in Chatswood West (see map location).
+A good spot to park your car is the Koonjeree Picnic Area in the eastern section of Lane Cove National Park in Chatswood West (see map location).

 From the Pacific Highway in Chatswood, turn into Fullers Road.
 From there, turn right into Riverside Drive inside the national park, just after crossing Fullers Bridge.
 Entry to the park is $8 per vehicle for a whole day.

-If you’re using public transport, the national park is accessible from North Ryde train station and by bus from Chatswood train station.
+If you’re using public transport, the national park can be reached from North Ryde train station and by bus from Chatswood train station.
 Visit the NSW transport info website to help plan your trip.

 About Lane Cove National Park

-Popular with walkers, joggers, and cyclists, Sydney’s metropolitan Lane Cove National Park extends from Pennant Hills in the north to East Ryde in the south.
+Sydney’s metropolitan Lane Cove National Park extends from Pennant Hills in the north to East Ryde in the south, and is a popular weekend escape for hikers, cyclists, and runners.

-The main section of the National Park sits between the De Burghs Bridge on Ryde Road in Macquarie Park and Fullers Bridge in Chatswood West.
+The main section of the National Park is situated between the De Burghs Bridge on Ryde Road in Macquarie Park and Fullers Bridge in Chatswood West.

 Lane Cove River